When it comes to SEO and marketing, I like quick and easy wins.

 - The XML sitemap tells Google when your content was updated (which could result in more favorable or “fresh” rankings).

-- The XML sitemap tells Google how often your content is updated.
+- It tells Google how often your content is updated and how important it is.

 - The XML sitemap helps your website instantly gain indexation for dynamically-generated pages.

-- The XML sitemap helps to overcome the limitations of a website with weak internal linking.
+- It helps you overcome the limitations of a website with weak internal linking.

-- The XML sitemap helps to overcome the challenge of not yet having a strong external link profile.
+- It helps your site overcome the challenge of not yet having a strong external link profile.

-- The XML sitemap helps extremely large sites gain better and more organized indexation.
+- It helps huge sites gain better and more organized indexation.

-- The XML sitemap helps Google crawl your website in a more effective way.
+- The XML sitemap helps Google crawl your website more effectively.

-- The XML sitemap shows Google all the pages on your website, even if they are deep within the architecture and might not otherwise be crawled as quickly.
+- It shows Google all the pages on your website, even if they are deep within the architecture and might not otherwise be crawled as quickly.

 If you’re ready to get started on creating your own XML sitemap, we’ll follow a three-step process: